 Most standard French residence permits are valid for one year and are renewable for up to five years.
 After living continuously in France for five years, you can apply for a 10-year renewable long-term permit (carte de resident).
 You need to fulfill certain requirements, depending on your individual circumstances.
 These could include proof of marriage, birth certificates, and evidence that you can speak French.

-Another option is to apply for French citizenship, which you can also do after living in France for five years.
-Citizenship gives you additional rights such as voting rights and the right to a French passport, but it also involves tougher requirements and additional costs.
+Another option is to apply for French citizenship after living in France for five years.
+Citizenship allows you to vote and gives you the right to a French passport, but it also involves tougher requirements and additional costs.

 Residency for UK nationals living in France before Brexit

 Family members of UK citizens already living in France also have certain residency rights.
-See our guide to moving to France after Brexit for full details.
+See our article on moving to France after Brexit for full details.

 Arriving in France